DaanDirker/TapscottBackend/README.md

 For the local *Ethereum* blockchain we use ganache.
 Install the application and creat a project.
 To use ganache the *ENVIRONMENT* value within the .env file needs to be set to "ganache".
 Make sure the .env file ganache host value and port match with the ganache-cli or ganache client settings.
 Make sure either one of them is running.

-Now the contract need to be deployed onto ganache.
+For the first setup before deploying some build files need to be deleted.
+Navigate to *build/contracts* and delete the files inside.
+Now the contract needs to be deployed onto ganache.
 This can be done using the command:
 ```bash
 truffle migrate --network development
 ```

 This command returns a contract address which needs to be copied into the *CONTRACT_ADDRESS* value within the *.env* file.
 After that ganache has been set up.
 With network we specify development which has the gaslimit settings for the server.

+### Mollie
+For the mollie payments an account is required.
+After logging in on Mollie navigate to the settings dashboard.
+Here you can retrieve the Token needed for the payment interaction.
+Place this key inside the *.env* file.

 ### Server

-When ganache is running, your localtunnel has been activated and the needed truffle migration has been done, the server can be started.
+When ganache is running, your localtunnel has been activated, the needed truffle migration and your the *CONTRACT_ADDRESS*, *TUNNEL_HOST* with the Mollie configuration have been updated in the *.env* file, the server can be started.
 ```bash
 npm run server
 ```